One’s career is like a book, with an opening paragraph, chapters, and, hopefully, a satisfying ending.

 Along the way, one hopes for a page churner, keeping the mind engaged and excited, just waiting to see what new character, what new challenge lies just ahead.

 Of course, one has to expect villains and friends, as the coin of life has two sides.

-He begins to tell his family of his latest, “Oh my God, they are going to send me to California for 3 months of training.
-We will get medical coverage, a company car and I will get a tool box all my own.
-And, to beat it all, my first year will be 14 Thousand dollars!
+He begins to tell his family of his latest, “Oh my God, they are going to send me to California for three months of training.
+We will get medical coverage, a company car, and get a toolbox all my own.
+And, to beat it all, my first year will be 14 thousand dollars!
 Can you believe it?”

 Of course, that young man was me, some 38 years ago, and that job interview was with HP.

 So began my journey, my Hewlett and Packard book.

 Rarely through those years could I picture an ending.
 I saw myself still working until breath failed to flow in and out.